w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## How to make Cross Chain transfers

 To send a transfer between parachains, let's start with heading over to "Accounts" > "Transfer".
 From here, you'll need to select the parachain node that you are running.
 Next, enter in the amount that you'd like to send to another parachain.
 Be sure to select the correct parachain you'd like to send an amount to.
 Once you've hit the Submit button, you should see a green notification, indicating a successful transfer.

 ### Downward Transfers

-Downward transfers are when an account on the Relay Chain sends a transfer to their own account on a different parachain.
+Downward transfers are when an account on the Relay Chain sends a transfer to their account on a different parachain.
 This type of transfer uses a depository and mint model, meaning that when the DOT leave the sender's account on the Relay Chain and are transferred into an account on a parachain, the parachain mints a corresponding amount of tokens on the parachain.

-For example, we can send tokens from Alice's account on the Relay Chain to her own account on parachain 200.
+For example, we can send tokens from Alice's account on the Relay Chain to her account on parachain 200.
 To do so, we will need to head to the "Network" > "Parachains" tab and click on the "Transfer to chain" button.